María del Carmen Pinete Vargas: Life and career

-In 2006, voters sent Pinete to the Chamber of Deputies for the LX Legislature, her first elected office in nearly a decade.
+In 2006, voters in Veracruz's 2nd district sent Pinete to the Chamber of Deputies for the 60th Congress, her first elected office in nearly a decade.
 She presided over the Bicameral Commission for the Library System and the Editorial Council and was the vice president of the chamber's Board of Directors.
 In addition, she served on commissions dealing with Public Education and Educational Services, Attention to Vulnerable Groups, and Special for Promotion of Digital Access in Mexico.
 She also served as a national political councilor for the PRI between 2006 and 2009.

-After a brief reappearance in PRI politics in 2012 as the first woman to be director of the Territorial Movement for the state of Veracruz, she was returned to the Chamber of Deputies in 2015.
-In the LXIII Legislature, she is a secretary on the Environment and Natural Resources Commission and serves on those dealing with Rural Development and Public Education and Educational Services.
+After a brief reappearance in PRI politics in 2012 as the first woman to be director of the Territorial Movement for the state of Veracruz, she was returned to the Chamber of Deputies for Veracruz's 2nd in 2015.
+In the 63rd Congress, she was a secretary on the Environment and Natural Resources Commission and served on those dealing with Rural Development and Public Education and Educational Services.
 Additionally, in May 2016, she was named president of a special commission for environmental efforts in states with PEMEX facilities.

+She returned to Congress in the 2021 mid-terms, representing Veracruz's 2nd district for the PVEM during the 65th Congress, and, following the 2022 redistricting, she was re-elected for the 1st district in the 2024 general election.
+For the first year of the 66th Congress, she was elected as one of the vice presidents of the Chamber.

-Personal life
+Personal life and death

-Pinete has four children and is a grandmother.
+Pinete Vargas had four children and was a grandmother.
+She died on 1 April 2025, at the age of 64.

+Her seat in Congress was taken up by her alternate, Denisse Guzmán González, on 9 April.